Tomboyo/kattis/README.md

 Utility code (like Kattio) is located until `util/`.
 This code is re-used between solutions.

 # Building
-Because every file has to be uploaded to kattis and compiled there, it's usually simpler to avoid toolchains like `gradle` or `cargo` to build and run locally.
+Because every file has to be uploaded to kattis and compiled there, it is sometimes simpler to avoid toolchains like `gradle` or `cargo` to build and run locally.
+If a directory does not contain a build tool metadata, then follow the instructions below.

 ## Java
 ```